 Cloud Cakes

-Cloud cakes emerged as a vegan sanctuary in the middle of the busy (and fairly touristy) parts of the city.
-While most of the alternative bakeries keep their distance, occupying more fauxhemian neighbourhoods like Le Marais or Bastille, this central place proudly offers vegan breakfasts and lunches.
+Cloud Cakes bakery-cafe emerged as a vegan sanctuary in the middle of the not-so-trendy, touristy parts of the city.
+While most of the alternative bakeries keep their distance, occupying more fauxhemian neighbourhoods like Le Marais or Bastille, the centrally-located Montorgueil location offers vegan breakfasts and lunches around the corner from foodie-hub Rue Montorgueil.
+And, since they opened a spot in Pigalle, you can stay true to your vegan ideals before a boozy night out in Paris’ the faux-seedy party district.
 While the menu is pretty safe in terms of veganism, its simplicity is not a flaw.
 Moreover, I find their signature blue color incredibly soothing.
 If you have time to kill, book a table for their Sunday brunch.

 NUMBER: +33 1 43 72 86 04